saneshashank/saneshashank/README.md

 ### Hi there 👋

-My name is Shashank Sane and I am currently working as a Principal Consultant - Data Science/Machine Learning.
+My name is Shashank Sane and I am currently working as a Senior Data Scientist - Data Science/Machine Learning.

 I hold a Master's in ML/AI from Liverpool John Moores University (you can view my thesis presentation here: https://drive.google.com/open?id=1KajligYiFxAwDmnJi9bFN0gaILWXn_2X)